ros2/demos/demo_nodes_py/README.md

 ## **What Is This?**

-This demo ...

-This package consists of ROS 2 nodes:
+This package contains the following ROS 2 nodes:

 1. `listener`
 2. `talker`